-Hungarian legislation on packaging (including sustainability measures), and container requirements is as follows:
+Hungarian legislation on packaging (including sustainability measures), and container requirements are as follows:

-• Act No. CLXXXV of 2012 (in Hungarian) on waste.

-The purpose of this act is the protection of environment and human health; mitigation of environmental impact; efficient management of natural resources; improvement of resource use efficiency; prevention of waste and its harmful effects; reduction of waste quantity and hazardousness; higher rates of waste recycling; and environmentally sound disposal of non-reusable and non-recyclable materials.

-- Government Decree No. 442/2012 (in Hungarian) on packaging and packaging waste management activities.
+- Act No. CLXXXV of 2012 (in Hungarian) on waste.
+The purpose of this act is the protection of environment and human health; mitigation of environmental impact; efficient management of natural resources; improvement of resource use efficiency; prevention of waste and its harmful effects; reduction of waste quantity and hazardousness; higher rates of waste recycling; and environmentally sound disposal of non-reusable and non-recyclable materials. - Government Decree No. 442/2012 (in Hungarian) on packaging and packaging waste management activities.
 This decree applies to packaging and packaging waste of goods distributed in Hungary and to their collection.
 Requisites of production, labeling, and distribution of packaging materials are provided in it.
-The decree contains rules regarding obligations for producers and distributors, the collection and reuse of packaging materials as well as the obligation of record keeping and reporting on related activities. - Government Decree No. 301/2021 (in Hungarian) restricting the marketing of certain singleuse and other plastic products.
+The decree contains rules regarding obligations for producers and distributors, the collection and reuse of packaging materials as well as the obligation of record keeping and reporting on related activities. - Government Decree No. 301/2021 (in Hungarian) on restricting the marketing of certain single-use and other plastic products.
 As of July 1, 2021, products made from oxo-degradable plastic and certain single-use plastic products such as cutlery, plates, straws, beverage stirrers, food and beverage containers, and cups (made of expanded polystyrene) are prohibited to be placed on the market. - Government Decree No. 349/2021 (in Hungarian) on reducing the impact of certain plastic products on the environment.
-The provisions of Directive (EU) 2019/904 has been implemented through this decree. - Decree No. 72/2013 (in Hungarian) concerning the list of waste. - Decree No. 13/2008 (in Hungarian) establishing rules for nominal quantity of pre-packaged products and on methods for their control. - Provision No. 1-2-84/500 (in Hungarian) of the Codex Alimentarius Hungaricus relating to ceramic articles intended to come into contact with foodstuffs, published in the Annex 24 of Decree No. 152/2009 on binding provisions of the Codex Alimentarius Hungaricus. - Provision No. 1-2-78/142 (in Hungarian) of the Codex Alimentarius Hungaricus relating to materials and articles that contain vinyl chloride monomer and are intended to come into contact with foodstuffs, published in the Annex 23 of Decree No. 152/2009 on binding provisions of the Codex Alimentarius Hungaricus. - Provision No. 1-2-2007/42 (in Hungarian) of the Codex Alimentarius Hungaricus relating to materials and articles made of regenerated cellulose film intended to come into contact with foodstuffs, published in the Annex 25 of Decree No. 152/2009 on binding provisions of the Codex Alimentarius Hungaricus.
+Provisions of Directive (EU) 2019/904 are implemented through this decree. - Decree No. 72/2013 (in Hungarian) defines which materials and substances are considered waste. - Decree No. 13/2008 (in Hungarian) on establishing rules for nominal quantity of prepackaged products and on methods for their control.

+- Provision No. 1-2-84/500 (in Hungarian) of the Codex Alimentarius Hungaricus relating to ceramic articles intended to come into contact with foodstuffs, published in Annex 24 of Decree No. 152/2009 on binding provisions of the Codex Alimentarius Hungaricus. - Provision No. 1-2-78/142 (in Hungarian) of the Codex Alimentarius Hungaricus relating to materials and articles that contain vinyl chloride monomer and are intended to come into contact with foodstuffs, published in Annex 23 of Decree No. 152/2009 on binding provisions of the Codex Alimentarius Hungaricus. - Provision No. 1-2-2007/42 (in Hungarian) of the Codex Alimentarius Hungaricus relating to materials and articles made of regenerated cellulose film intended to come into contact with foodstuffs, published in Annex 25 of Decree No. 152/2009 on binding provisions of the Codex Alimentarius Hungaricus.

-SECTION IV: FOOD ADDITIVES REGULATIONS
+SECTION IV: FOOD ADDITIVE REGULATIONS

-Regarding food additives, Hungary applies EU-harmonized legislation.
+Regarding food additives, Hungary applies EU-harmonized legislation, including a positive list of allowed substances.
 For detailed information, please consult the EU 27 FAIRS Report as well as the FAS/USEU website on additives.

-National legislation applies only to those additives that are not harmonized at the EU level.
-For example, Decree No. 71/2013 (in Hungarian) set the permitted amount of trans-fats in food products; the conditions of inspection and distribution of trans-fat containing foodstuffs; and rules for tracking the population's trans-fat consumption.
+In the case of trans-fats, which are not harmonized at EU level, Decree No. 71/2013 (in Hungarian) set the permitted amount in food products; the conditions of inspection and distribution of trans-fat containing foodstuffs; and rules for tracking the population's trans-fat consumption.

-SECTION V: PESTICIDES AND OTHER CONTAMINANTS
+SECTION V: PESTICIDES AND CONTAMINANTS